 OUR FOUNDER

-Beyond her professional achievements, Braud’s dedication to community service has been a cornerstone of her career.
-She has held leadership roles with the American Red Cross, including Board Chair for the Minority Recruitment Board and member of the National Diversity Advisory Council, and has served with organizations like SafeKids GA, Atlanta Fire Foundation, and United Way of Greater Atlanta, where she influenced funding decisions for underserved populations.
-Braud also founded Fabulous Friends in Philanthropy, which provided grants and resources to homeless girls aged 16-21, helping three young women earn postgraduate degrees—a testament to her commitment to education and empowerment.
+Braud has held significant leadership roles with the American Red Cross (Board Chair, Minority Recruitment Board; National Diversity Advisory Council member) and has served with SafeKids GA, Atlanta Fire Foundation, EWGA (Executive Women’s Golf Association), Gwinnett County Habitat for Humanity Think Tank, SafeAmerica Foundation Mentor Committee, Army Explorers and United Way of Greater Atlanta, where she influenced funding decisions for underserved populations.
+She also founded Fabulous Friends in Philanthropy, which provided grants and resources to homeless girls aged 16–21, helping three young women earn postgraduate degrees.

 GEORGETOWN 272